 Privacy Act Statement.
-The Department of Housing and Urban Development (HUD) is authorized to collect the information on this form by 24 CFR § 982.302.
+The Department of Housing and Urban Development (HUD) is authorized to collect the information required on this form by Section 8 of the U.S. Housing Act of 1937 (42 U.S.C.
+1437f).
+Collection of family members' names is mandatory.
 The information is used to authorize a family to look for an eligible unit and specifies the size of the unit.
 The information also sets forth the family's obligations under the Housing Choice Voucher Program.
-The Personally Identifiable Information (PII) data collected on this form are not stored or retrieved within a system of record.
+HUD may disclose this information to Federal, State and local agencies when relevant to civil, criminal, or regulatory investigations and prosecutions.
+It will not be otherwise disclosed or released outside of HUD, except as permitted or required by law.
+Failure to provide any of the information may result in delay or rejection of family voucher issuance.

-Please read entire document before completing form Fill in all blanks below.
+Fill in all blanks below.
 Type or print clearly.
-Voucher Number 1.
 Insert unit size in number of bedrooms.
-(This is the number of bedrooms for which the Family qua and is used in determining the amount of assistance to be paid on behalf of the Family to the owner.)
-Date Voucher Issued (mm/dd/yyyy) Insert actual date the Voucher is issued to the Family.
-2. Issue Date (mm/dd/yyyy) Date Voucher Expires (mm/dd/yyyy) must be at least sixty days after date Voucher is issued.
-(See Section 6 of this form.)
-3. Expiration Date (mm/dd/yyyy) 4.
-Date Extension Expires (if applicable)(mm/dd/yyyy) (See Section 6, of this form) 4.
-Date Extension Expires (mm/dd/yyyy) 5.
-Name of Family Representative 6.
-Signature of Family y Representative Date Signed (mm/dd/yyyy) 7.Name of Public Housing Agency (PHA) Eastern Iowa Regional Housing Authority B. Name and Title of PHA Official Housing Specialist 9.
-Signature of PHA Official Date Signed (mm/dd/yyyy)
+(This is the number of bed and is used in determining the amount of assistance to be paid on be , , , , , 1.
+Unit Size Date Voucher Issued (mm/dd/yyyy) Insert actual date the Voucher is issued to the Family.
+2. Issue Date (mm/d d/yyyy) Date Voucher Expires (mm/dd/yyyy) must be at least sixty day Voucher is issued.
+(See Section 6 of this form.) ys after date issued.
+3. Expiration Date (mm/dd/yyyy) Date Extension Expires (if applicable)(mm/dd/yyyy) (See Section 6. of this form) Date Extension Expires (mm/dd/yyyy) 5.
+Name of Family Representative Signature of Family Represent ative Date Signed (mm/dd/yyyy) 7.
+Name of Public Housing Agency (PHA) · 8 Name and Title of PHA 9.
+Signature of PHA Date Signed (mm/dd/vvvv)